nhost/hasura-backend-plus/docs/configuration.md

 By default, HBP checks when starting if its schema is already present in the database.
 If not, it runs the necessary SQL migrations and loads the related Hasura metadata, while keeping the existing database and Hasura metadata unchanged.

 ::: warning
 Before running migrations on any sort, it is recommended to make a backup of your database.
+Moreover there is no rollback migration available.
 :::

 <!-- TODO link to the database schema -->